 “Voice, palm, DNA, medical records, access code all valid.
 Welcome aboard, Captain.” said Maja stepping aside.
 “You have command.”

 It wasn’t just a formality for her to say that.
 She was actually giving him full control of the ship, it’s systems, and all her programs.

 “Indeed.”
-Maja replied.
+Maja replied smiling at him.
 She had been programmed with several types of humor, irony among them.
 She looked at the Ambassador.

 “Welcome back, Ambassador.”
 Maja said.

-They all turned toward the entryway and walked down a short corridor to the docking transit platform.
-It was designed to handle transport for several dozen people and their goods all at once.
+They had been standing off to one side.
+The others had walked past them, through the entryway and down a short corridor to a large docking transit platform that could handle transport for several people and their goods all at once.